CodewithEvilxd/IntelliRead-AI/README.md

 ## 📁 Routes

 - `/` - Landing page with features showcase and vintage design
+- `/login` - Authentication page with Clerk sign-in/sign-up
-- `/chat` - Interactive chat interface for document analysis
+- `/chat` - Interactive chat interface for document analysis (requires authentication)
 - `/about` - About page with project information and statistics

 ## Project Structure